always-do-your-best-as-possible

 Become so good that no one can ignore you.

-Plan-a Thinking
+Plan-A Thinking

 Never settle/compromise for the second best.
 Having a back-up plan (Plan-B), or even considering one, has been shown to hinder performance and reduce motivation to hit your primary goal.